robertvandervoort/AppDynamics-ScriptMetricsMonitor/README.md

-Error processing job 'testmetrics': [WinError 193] %1 is not a valid Win32 application Error processing job 'testmetrics': [WinError 193] %1 is not a valid Win32 application Custom Metrics|cpu-extended|ctx_switches,value=1638559682 Custom Metrics|cpu-extended|interrupts,value=460127880 Custom Metrics|cpu-extended|soft_interrupts,value=0 Custom Metrics|cpu-extended|syscalls,value=402143940
+Error processing job 'testmetrics': [WinError 193] %1 is not a valid Win32 application Error processing job 'testmetrics': [WinError 193] %1 is not a valid Win32 application Custom Metrics|cpu-extended|ctx_switches,value=1638559682 name=Hardware Resources|CPU|ctx_switches, value=28279
+name=Hardware Resources|CPU|interrupts, value=17565
+name=Hardware Resources|CPU|syscalls, value=84752
 ```

 The errors here are because the first two test scripts setup in the config.yml are bash shell scripts.
 If you want to test, I have included Windows .cmd equivalents, just modify the config.yml as stated above.

-If you dont see the "cpu-extended" (last four lines), then the Python sample monitor is not executing.
+If you dont see the CPU metrics (last three or four lines), then the included Python CPU monitor is not executing.
 This is likely due to a missing dependency or access issue.
 Make sure you installed the requirements in the prior steps.
-Since the run script creates a virtual environment, you generally should not run it as root in Linux.The test script requires the `psutil` library.
-This library will be common for Python-based monitoring scripts, so I made it a requirement in the venv.
+Since the run script creates a virtual environment, you generally should not run it as root in Linux.It requires the `psutil` library.
+I made it a requirement to be installed in the requirement.txt because of this.
+If you are going to execute other Python based scripts, you can add their dependencies to the script's requirements.txt file if they are simple.
+For complex scripts that like to have their own venv, consider executing a batch file that does so instead of your Python script directly.

-If everything is good, edit the `config.yml` to meet your needs, removing the examples.
+If everything is good, edit the `config.yml` to meet your needs, removing the examples shell scripts.
+I suggest keeping the CPU script since it provides valuable metrics not available by default in AppDynamics.
+The CPU script works in Windows and Linux, and I have not tested on other operating systems.
 Test the operation as above using the `run.sh` or `run.cmd` scripts.
 Do this before restarting your machine agent or the agent will create the test metrics under the hosts Custom MEtrics path which we don't want.

 Once you're satisfied everything is as you want it to look output and path wise, you'll need to start the machine agent for the monitor to get picked up.